Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Another way to truncate WordPress post titles is by adding code directly to your WordPress theme files.

 This method gives you more control over where your titles are shortened.
-For example, you might want to only cut off titles on your homepage but display the full-length title on the blog post.
+For example, you might want to cut off titles on your homepage only but display the full-length title on the blog post.

 To do that, you will need to add the PHP code directly to the WordPress theme files where you want to truncate your blog post titles.